-Lead concentrations were detected at nine well locations during the drinking water well sampling activities.
-Lead was detected at concentrations that exceeded the project screening criteria at one sample location.
-Lead typically adsorbs to the sediment, and these detected concentrations may have been the result of elevated turbidity present in the sample.
+Lead concentrations were detected at nine well locations during the drinking well sampling activities.
+Lead was detected at concentrations that exceeded the project screening criteria at one unfiltered sample location and at one filtered sample location.
+Lead typically adsorbs to sediment, and these detected concentrations could have been the result of elevated turbidity present in the samples.
 Other potential sources of lead at the Camp Butner FUDS included munitions, water supply piping, gasoline, vehicle exhaust, and lead-based paint.
 Groundwater analytical results did not indicate that former DoD activities at the Camp Butner FUDS had impacted the groundwater quality; however, perchlorate and lead concentrations detected in the groundwater warranted supplemental investigation (HGL, 2016).